kareraisu/rasti.js/readme.md

 Creates a label for an element, it's value becomes the text of the label.
 Can be used with any element, except panels and pages.

+### Actions

+**[click]** and **[change]**
+Bind an utility method to an element's click or change event.
+It's value must be the name of a defined utility method (a key in the {utils} config property).

 ### Style

 These can be used as attributes or as classes, and have two variants:
 - normal/single (no alteration): they affect the element to which they are applied.
 - container/batch (adding an underscore at the end): they affect all immediate children of the element to which they are applied.

-Their names are pretty self-explanatory: ib, center, fl-center, fullw, fullh, autow, autoh, scrollx, scrolly, scroll, columns-2, columns-3.
+Their names are pretty straight-forward:
+- ib: inline-block
+- center: common horizontal centering
+- centerx, centery, centerxy: "floating" centering in x, y or both
+- fullw, fullh: full width or height
+- autow, autoh: auto width or height
+- scrollx, scrolly, scroll: scroll in x, y or both

-Note: the last two are meant for containers, thus they don't have an underscore variant.
+- columns-2, columns-3: arrange elements in 2 or 3 columns, these are meant for containers, thus they don't have an underscore variant

+Also, you can use any theme's color name as a class to apply the color to an element as the background-color upon setting the theme.
+For example, a div with the class 'detail' will be applied a background-color: 'darkcyan' when setting the theme 'base' (set by default in app.init()).
+See the configuration section for more details on adding themes.

 ### Methods
 **get(selector)**
 Returns a jquery object of the DOM element specified by the selector.

 **set(selector, value)**
 Sets the value of the DOM element specified by the selector.

 **add(selector, item)**
-Adds an item to the value of to the DOM element specified by the selector.
+Adds an item to the value of the DOM element specified by the selector.
 This must only be used with elements whose value is an array.

 These three methods target elements in the active page only, and the selectors must be strings with the form 'attribute=value' (or just 'attribute').
+Their use is encouraged over jquery or native DOM querying since they trigger a change event on the target, which would otherwise need to be explicitly triggered for rasti blocks to update their UI.

 **setTheme(themeName)**
-Sets the theme with name themeName, which must of course be correctly defined (either a framework theme or else defined via the rasti config object).
+Sets the theme with name themeName, which must of course be correctly defined (either a framework theme or else defined via the {themes} config property).

+**updateBlock($el, data)**
+Updates the options of the given element (which must be a rasti block or a select) according to the given data (array or function), or if no data argument is provided, to the data source specified in the [data] attribute of the element.
+This allows, for example, to create field dependency (fields whose options depend on other fields' values).

 ## Custom elements (aka "blocks")